 Sandals are the oldest type of footwear in the world.
 Humans have been wearing sandals for thousands of years.

 People who wear closed-toe shoes 24/7 might not have the most normal-looking feet.
-But you can still enjoy the comfort and convenience of sandals by wearing socks, too!
+But you can still enjoy the comfort and convenience of sandals by wearing custom socks, too!

 Should you wear socks with sandals?
 Unfortunately, this is a controversial issue, with strong opinions on both sides.
 Keep reading below to learn why you might want to start wearing sandals with socks today.